HaochenZ11/CMU-VLA-Challenge/system/unity/README.md

   <img src="img/ps3_controller.jpg" alt="PS3 Controller" width="45%"/>
 </p>

 **Troubleshooting** - If the system does not launch correctly, users can launch the Unity environment and the autonomy system in two separate terminals.
-In a terminal, go to the 'cmu_vla_challange_unity' folder and launch the Unity environment.
+In a terminal, go inside this folder and launch the Unity environment.
 ```
 ./src/vehicle_simulator/mesh/unity/environment/Model.x86_64
 ```
-In a second terminal, go to the 'cmu_vla_challange_unity' folder and bring up the autonomy system.
+In a second terminal, go inside this main folder and bring up the autonomy system.

 ```
 source devel/setup.sh
 roslaunch vehicle_simulator system_unity.launch
 ```

-## Credits
+## References

 [ROS-TCP-Endpoint](https://github.com/Unity-Technologies/ROS-TCP-Endpoint) and [joystick_drivers](http://wiki.ros.org/joystick_drivers) packages are from open-source releases.

 ## Relevant Links

-The repository is based on [Autonomous Exploration Development Environment](https://www.cmu-exploration.com).
+The code is based on [Autonomous Exploration Development Environment](https://www.cmu-exploration.com).

 [Far Planner](https://github.com/MichaelFYang/far_planner): a visibility graph-based route planner.